Insuristic Logo

 So, make sure you are happy with the cover you have chosen, which is also with a reputable insurance provider that will not leave you hanging with lengthy claims delays.

-• If the property is empty due to renovation:
+If the property is empty due to renovation

-When a house is being renovated, it can make sense to go on an extended holiday to avoid the dust and mess.
+During the renovation, it can make sense to go on an extended holiday to avoid the dust and mess.

 Alternatively, the property might already be empty when it's between tenants.